-Port Townsend is neatly divided into two halves: Multi-story brick warehouses and commercial buildings line Water Street and the wharves along the bay, while lovely old Victorian houses cover the bluffs above.
-It’s basically a great place to wander, but there are a couple of sights worth seeing, particularly the landmark City Hall (250 Madison St.) along the east end of Water Street.
-Half of this eclectic gothic pile now houses a local historical museum with two floors of odds and ends tracing Port Townsend history, including the old city jail where Jack London spent a night on his way to the Klondike goldfields in 1897.
+Port Townsend is neatly divided into two halves: Multistory brick warehouses and commercial buildings that line Water Street and the wharves along the bay, and lovely old Victorian houses cover the bluffs above.
+It’s basically a great place to wander, but there are a couple of sights worth seeing, particularly the landmark City Hall (250 Madison St.) along the west end of Water Street.
+Half of this eclectic Gothic pile now houses a local historical museum with two floors of odds and ends tracing Port Townsend history, including the old city jail where Jack London spent a night on his way to the Klondike goldfields in 1897.

 Port Townsend Practicalities

 Not surprisingly, considering the extensive tourist trade, Port Townsend has a number of good restaurants and bars.
 You’ll find many of the best places at the east end of town near the corner of Water and Quincy Streets.
-For breakfast, try the waterfront Point Hudson Cafe (130 Hudson St., 360/379-0592), at the far east end of downtown “PT.”
-For lunch or dinner, one of the best seafood places is the Silverwater Cafe (237 Taylor St., 360/385-6448), still going strong after 25 years near the Quincy Street dock.
+For breakfast, try the waterfront Point Hudson Café (130 Hudson St., 360/379-0592), at the far west end of downtown “PT.”
+For lunch or dinner, one of the best seafood places is the Silverwater Café (237 Taylor St., 360/385-6448), still going strong after more than 30 years near the Quincy Street dock.
 The old waterfront neighborhood also holds a pair of hotels in restored 1880s buildings: The Waterstreet Hotel (635 Water St., 360/385-5467 or 800/735-9810, $65 and up) and the quieter The Palace Hotel (1004 Water St., 360/385- 0773 or 800/962-0741, $69 and up), where the room names play up the building’s past use as a brothel.